 So there will always be a role for open surgery.
-And partly, you know, if you if someone has a very large and bulky tumor where the incision to remove that bulky tumor is the size of an open incision anyways, and there’s really not much added benefit to doing a minimally invasive approach.
+And partly, you know, if you, if someone has a very large and bulky tumor where the incision to remove that bulky tumor, is the size of an open incision anyways, and there’s really not much added benefit to doing a minimally invasive approach.
 Then also a lot of times safer when it’s open, such as in patients who’ve had multiple belly surgeries and there’s a lot of scar tissue involved, you can’t safely do a minimally invasive approach.

-So in terms of aftercare, they’ve had a surgery, either robotic or laparoscopic, I know you said that their return to bowel function is quicker, but what about just normal lifestyle?
+So in terms of aftercare, they’ve had surgery, either robotic or laparoscopic, I know you said that their return to bowel function is quicker, but what about just a normal lifestyle?